 ACSQHC Australian Commission on Safety and Quality in Health Care

-AQA Approved Quality Auditor
+AQA Approved quality auditor

 ATSI Aboriginal and Torres Strait Islander

-CaLD Culturally and Linguistically Diverse
+CaLD Culturally and linguistically diverse

-CEO Chief Executive Officer (or Executive Officer or Managing Director)
+CEO Chief executive officer (or executive officer or managing director)

-HR Human Resources
+HR Human resources

-JDF Job Description Framework
+JDF Job description framework

-KPI Key Performance Indicator
+KPI Key performance indicator

-LGBTIQ+ Lesbian, Gay, Bisexual, Transgender, Intersex and Questioning people
+LGBTIQ+ Lesbian, gay, bisexual, transgender, intersex and questioning people

 NDIA National Disability Insurance Agency (Administrators of the NDIS)

 NDIS National Disability Insurance Scheme

 NDIS Commission NDIS Quality and Safeguards Commission

 NSMHS National Standards for Mental Health Services

 NSQHS National Safety and Quality Health Service (Standards)

-PPE Personal Protective Equipment
+PPE Personal protective equipment

-SIL Supported Independent Living
+SIL Supported independent living

-SDA Specialist Disability Accommodation
+SDA Specialist disability accommodation

 WAAMH Western Australian Association for Mental Health

+WHS Work, health and safety

-THE WAAMH NDIS QUALITY AND SAFEGUARDING COMMISSION SECTOR READINESS PROJECT
+WAAMH NDIS QUALITY AND SAFEGUARDING COMMISSION SECTOR READINESS PROJECT

-WAAMH was funded by the Department of Communities to deliver a project to support the capacity building of Western Australian psychosocial disability service providers to operate in compliance with the NDIS QSC requirements.
-Western Australia came under the jurisdiction of the NDIS Quality & Safeguards Commission (QSC) on December 1, 2020.
+The Western Australian Association for Mental Health (WAAHM) was funded by the Department of Communities to deliver a project to support the capacity building of Western Australian psychosocial disability service providers to operate in compliance with the NDIS Quality and Safeguarding (QSC) requirements.
+Western Australia came under the jurisdiction of the NDIS QSC on 1 December 2020.
 This aligned WA with the other states and territories in a nationally consistent approach to the provision of quality and safe disability services in Australia.
 All service providers who wish to deliver NDIS supports must comply with the requirements put in place by the NDIS Commission.

-Why did we create a Workbook?
+Why did we create a workbook?

-WAAMH undertook a consultation process with registered NDIS service providers operating in the psychosocial disability sector.
-During this process we repeatedly heard that there was a need for a resource specific for psychosocial disability service providers, to build their capacity to be able to achieve compliance with the NDIS Commission requirements.
+During a consultation process WAAMH undertook with registered NDIS service providers operating in the psychosocial disability sector, the need for a resource was identified specific for psychosocial disability service providers, to build their capacity to be able to achieve compliance with the NDIS Commission requirements.
 Part of this was being able to present adequate evidence when audited against the NDIS Practice Standards and Quality Indicators, that is applicable and familiar to what psychosocial providers already know or have in place.

 We have developed this workbook to make the process easier and more relatable to existing knowledge.
-It has been developed employing the principles (and language) of Recovery-Oriented, Trauma-Informed Care.
+It has been developed employing the principles (and language) of recovery-oriented, trauma-informed care.
 We hope that by using this approach, this workbook is a useable resource that relates to the day-to-day operations of service delivery.

-Rationale for Mapping
+Rationale for mapping

-During the consultation process it was found that numerous providers of psychosocial supports were mental health providers and were often already accredited against the NSMHS.
+During the consultation process it was found that numerous providers of psychosocial supports were mental health providers and were often already accredited against the National Standards for Mental Health Services (NSMHS).
 This means that these providers already have a large pool of evidence of quality that can be drawn on to meet the NDIS Practice Standards.
 The inclusion of the mapping of the NDIS Practice Standards to the NSMHS serves as a guide to where providers can find evidence that meets the NDIS Practice Standards and Quality Indicators if the NSMHS are already being met.